dalpo/seorel/README.md

     ...
   end

+  def history
+    ...
   end
+end
 ```

-In case of missing `add_metatags` for controller actions, you can define metatags through I18n yaml translations
+In case of missing `add_metatags` for controller actions, you can define metatags through rails `L10n` library by defining your locale strings for seorel.

 For instance `seorel.en.yml`: